lowmelvin/formify-scala/README.md

 val data = Payload(List(LineItem("price_H5ggYwtDq4fbrJ", 2)), "payment")
 ```

-Formify-Scala facilitates the transformation of such a representation back to its original form:
+Formify facilitates the transformation of such a representation back to its original form:

 ```scala